mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 * The subject (``/CN=...``) in the CA is only used by browsers to display the name of a CA. It can be any human readable value and does not have to be a domain name.
-* The first positional argument to ``init_ca``, ("Root", "Intermediate") is just a human readable name used to identify the CA within the cli/web interface.
+* The first positional argument to ``init_ca``, ("Root", "Intermediate") is just a human readable name used to identify the CA within the command-line interface and web interface.
 Unlike the CommonName, it must be unique.
 * The ``--path=ca/shared/`` parameter for the intermediate CA means that you can use the admin interface to issue certificates.
 Without it, the web server has no access to the private key for your CA.
 * The ``--pathlen=1`` parameter for the root CA means that there is at most one level of intermediate CAs.